 Brad and Lori Ortenzi are part of ZOE International and serve at bringing honor and rescue for child trafficking.
 Currently, Brad and Lori are in Thailand, bring hope and encouragement to all those whom they serve.
 You can read their story here.

 ECOB participates in regular mission trips to Guatemala.
-We are planning a 2018 trip in the summer and will be posting additional information here as we begin developing our itinerary and focus for service.
+We will be posting additional information here as we begin developing our itinerary and focus for service.